-Located in the heart of Manhattan, with additional facilities throughout the New York City area, NYU Langone consists of four hospitals:
+Located in the heart of Manhattan, with additional facilities throughout the New York City area, NYU Langone consists of five hospitals:

 - Tisch Hospital, our flagship acute-care facility